-15. Where planning permission is required, proposals will be supported where they:
+15. Where planning permission is required, proposals will be supported where they: Our Foundations for a Sustainable Future

 - a.
 Will not cause unacceptable harm to a designated heritage asset. - b.
 Do not compromise the use of an area of Local Green Space (Policy ENV14) or open space (Policy ENV15).